England name unchanged squad for third Test against India

 Live on

-The England and Wales Cricket Board (ECB) will make an assessment of Stokes' availability after the trial has concluded.
+The England and Wales Cricket Board (ECB) said they would make an assessment of Stokes' availability after the trial had concluded.

 Stokes also faces a cricket disciplinary case that has been put on hold pending the conclusion of criminal proceedings.